jdoleary/Spellmasons/docs/TasksCurrent.md

     - Resurrect icon didn't show in prediction when it was buried in a trap that I pushed someone into (in prediction)
     - Units should NEVER change target from their prediction.
 A case where this happened is when a decoy died from other units attacking it
     - Grunt attack predictions are not perfect.
 See branch 'perfect-predictions'
-    - Move predictionUnits and predictionPickups out of globalThis so they don't get clobbered when multiple instances on a single server
     - Known issues:
         - bloat doesn't show prediction damage
         - push predicted taht a lobber would fall in lava and die but it didn't